TERITORI/teritori-dapp/CONTRIBUTING.md

 - `Foo.native.ts(x)` for native code
 - `Foo.web.ts(x)` for web and electron code
 - `Foo.ts(x)` as fallback for other platforms

-We recommend specifying interface outside of the platform-specific files to and make the platform-specific files conform to those interfaces to ensure type-safety.
+We recommend specifying interfaces outside of the platform-specific files and make the platform-specific files conform to those interfaces to ensure type-safety.

 You can also use a [dynamic Platform switch](https://reactnative.dev/docs/platform-specific-code#platform-module) but it's better to use platform-specific files in most cases so the platform-specific code is not bundled on unsupported platforms.